MatthijsKamstra/haxephp/00helloworld/example.md

 1. Open your terminal
 2. `cd ` to the correct folder where you have saved the `php.hxml`
-3. type `haxe php.hxml`
+3. Type `haxe php.hxml`
 4. press enter

-It will output php files in the `bin/www` folder
+It will output PHP files in the `bin/www` folder
 You can configure your webserver to point at the www folder to see the PHP code in action.